jaekwon/ephesus/README.md

 be allies in saving the United States and the world together.
 Perhaps this was God's plan all along.

-Here is what initially caused me to associate Elon with the second beast:
+Here is what initially caused me to associate Elon with the Second Beast:

 > There was a whole globalist apparatus that
 > engineered the Covid19 strain as well as lockdown mandates with experimental